Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

 Start by lying on your back.
 Bend your legs at your knee and begin by inhaling and then exhaling.
 Bring your head up to your abs and move your arms up and down, inhaling with five short breaths and exhaling with five short breaths.

 Start by lying with your stomach on the ground.
 Bring your head up so that you can look straight ahead.
 Inhale as you lift your abdominal muscles and exhale as you release.
 Repeat 3-5 times, making sure that you are breathing evenly.

 3. Standing Chest Expansion

 Start with your feet hip distance apart.
-Prepare by inhaling and then exhale as you pull your arms down and back as far as you can.
+Prepare by inhaling, and then exhale as you pull your arms down and back as far as you can.

 Hold and inhale, turning your head from one side to the other.
 Exhale as you turn your head to the center and then inhale as you return your arms to the original position.
 Remember that you’re not trying to swing anything.
-It should be calculated movements.
+It should be calculated movement.